 - San Marino

 - Saudi Arabia

-To enter Russia with this electronic visa, you must do so through one of the following border control points in the Leningrad region:
+To enter and leave Russia with this electronic visa, you must do so through one of the following border control points in the Leningrad region:

 - Air crossing point: Pulkovo Airport of Saint Petersburg

 - Sea crossing points:

 - Marine Station of Big port of St. Petersburg